-5. the portion of protein synthesis that takes place at ribosomes and that uses the codons in
+5. the portion of protein synthesis that takes place at ribosomes and that uses the codons in mRNA molecules to specify the sequence of amino acids in polypeptide chains

 8. the process of forming a nucleic acid by using another molecule as a template